Skip to main content

 • Running EKS Cluster Provisioned with Terraform

-• Create Terraform file named karpenter.tf
+• Create a Terraform file named karpenter.tf

-Lets jump into it;
+Let's jump into it;

 Provision the metric server on your EKSโ€‹

-Karpenter needs the metric server, because the metric server provides accurate metrics about pods in the nodes, That means you need to also setup resource limits for your deployments for better performance.
+Karpenter needs the metric server because the metric server provides accurate metrics about pods in the nodes, That means you need to also set up resource limits for your deployments for better performance.

 karpenter.tf